jrrdeshmukh-astro/requirements/README.md

 - Simple JWT-based auth
 - Email used as unique identifier
 - Support for admin and user roles
-- Optional: KYC status tracking (via Sumsub or Persona)
+- KYC status tracking (via Sumsub or Persona)

 ---